andrewminerd/netduino_gps/README.md

 The current revision here does not parse the fields contained within the NMEA sentences, but simply extracts each sentence and validates the checksum.

+NMEA is the common name for [NMEA 0183](http://en.wikipedia.org/wiki/NMEA_0183) a specification that defines a protocol for communication between electronic devices, like most GPS units.

 Use
 =====
 To use, simply create an Parser instance and feed it's `parse()` method bytes.
 When